fmrtl73/pxdocs/content/reference/CLI/generate-token.md

       --ssl                  ssl enabled for portworx
 ```

-As seen above, the `pxctl` command-line tool allows you to generate self-signed tokens in the following ways:
+The `pxctl` command-line tool allows you to generate the tokens in the following ways:

 - ECDSA
 - RSA
 - shared secret

-For example, to generate a self-signed token with a shared secret, specify these flags:
+For example, to generate a token with a shared secret, specify these flags:

 - `--auth-config` with the path to the file providing account information
 - `--shared-secret` with a string representing your shared secret.
 - `--issuer` with the name of the issuer.
 - `--output` with the name of the file

-As an example, the following example generates a self-signed token:
+As an example, the following example generates a token:

 ```text
 echo "name: Jim Stevens